AllYarnsAreBeautiful/ayab-manual/docs/installation/hardware.md

 <https://wiki.evilmadscientist.com/AYAB_Hardware_Installation>

 **Very Important: In the shield version, you have to isolate the USB of the Arduino from the Power Connector to prevent short circuits!!**

+**Very Important: Please use a high-quality USB cable.
+With some cheap cables, the computer doesn't recognize the hardware!**